-Domestic animals are prohibited on college properties (except on the Dardenne Greenway Trail) with the exception of service animals (per ADA AA) that may be needed by visitors, students and employees.
-Students who require the regular use of such animals are encouraged to contact the Accessibility Services Office.
+Domestic animals are prohibited on college properties (except on the Dardenne Greenway Trail) with the exception of service animals that may be needed by visitors, students and employees.
+Service animals are protected by the law.

 St. Charles Community College makes the campus as accessible as possible to district residents by offering meeting space when available and by providing many cultural opportunities through the Donald D. Shook Fine Arts Building and theater.